MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 and each message is limited to 14000 bytes.
 The service was transitioned to an internet streaming feed in the early 2000's, and the streaming version is still fed to those interested in air and maritime navigation across the country.

-One can download a continuous feed of such traditional weather bulletins from the original datamart using the subscribe/dd_amis.conf configuration example::
+One can download a continuous feed of such traditional weather bulletins from the original data mart using the subscribe/dd_amis.conf configuration example::

     $ sr3 add subscribe/dd_amis.conf